-Data/Parameter $Q{n,f}$ Data unit Mass or volume unit at reference conditions Description Quantity of fuel type f fired in power plant n Equations (13) Source of data Direct measurements Description of measurement methods and procedures to be applied Use either mass or volume meters.
+Data/Parameter Q {n,f} Data unit Mass or volume unit at reference conditions Description Quantity of fuel type f fired in power plant n Equations (13) Source of data Direct measurements Description of measurement methods and procedures to be applied Use either mass or volume meters.
 Accessories such as transducers, sonar, and piezo-electronic devices are acceptable where they are correctly calibrated and receive maintenance per manufacturer specifications.
-Frequency of monitoring/recording Continuous, aggregated at least annually QA/QC procedures to be applied Cross-check the consistency of metered fuel consumption quantities with an annual energy balance based on purchased quantities and stock changes.
+Frequency of monitoring/recording Continuous, aggregated at least annually

+QA/QC procedures to be applied Cross-check the consistency of metered fuel consumption quantities with an annual energy balance based on purchased quantities and stock changes.
 Purpose of data Calculation of baseline and project emissions where fossil fuel-based power plants are involved Calculation method Where used in the baseline, historical records of the three most recent years must be used.
-Baseline volumes must be correlated to plant activity, or if demonstrated to be conservative can be an extrapolated trend or the mean of the historical period.
+Baseline volumes must be correlated to plant activity, or where demonstrated to be conservative may be an extrapolated trend or the mean of the historical period.
 Comments None

-Data/Parameter $NCV_f$ Data unit GJ/mass or volume unit Description Mean net calorific value of fossil fuel type f used in the reporting period Equations (13) Source of data The following data sources must be used in the specified order of priority with lower-ranked options considered only if higher-ranked sources are unavailable: Values provided by fuel supplier in invoices or published Measurements by project proponents in accredited laboratories Regional or national default values: may only be used for liquid fuels and should be based on well-documented, reliable sources (such as national energy balances).
-IPCC default values at the upper or lower limit (whichever is more conservative) of the uncertainty at a 95% confidence interval as provided in Table 1.2 of Chapter 1 of Vol. 2 (Energy) of the 2006 IPCC Guidelines for National GHG Inventories.
-Description of measurement methods and procedures to be applied For (1) and (2): Measurements must comply with national or international fuel standards (e.g., ASTM D5865-12, ISO 1928).
+Data/Parameter NCVr Data unit GJ/mass or volume unit Description Mean net calorific value of fuel type f used in the reporting period Equations (13) Source of data The following data sources must be used in the specified order of priority with lower-ranked options considered only where higher-ranked sources are unavailable: Values provided by fuel supplier in invoices or published by fuel supplier.
+Measurements by project proponents in accredited laboratories Regional or national default values: may only be used for liquid fuels and must be based on well-documented, reliable sources (such as national energy balances).
+4) IPCC default values at the upper or lower limit (whichever is more conservative) of the uncertainty at a 95% confidence interval as provided in Table 1.2 of Chapter 1, Vol. 2 of the 2006 IPCC Guidelines for National GHG Inventories Description of measurement methods and procedures to be applied For (1) and (2): Measurements must comply with national or international fuel standards (e.g., ASTM D5865-12, ISO 1928).
 Frequency of monitoring/recording For (1) and (2), obtain the NCV for each fuel delivery and calculate the weighted mean values for the monitoring period.
 For (3), review the appropriateness of the values annually.
-For (4), future revisions of the IPCC guidelines should be considered.
-QA/QC procedures to be applied Verify whether the values under (1), (2), and (3) are within the uncertainty range of the IPCC default values provided in Table 1.2, Vol. 2 of the 2006 IPCC Guidelines.
+For (4), future revisions of the IPCC guidelines must be considered.
+QA/QC procedures to be applied Verify whether the values under (1), (2), and (3) are within the uncertainty range of the IPCC default values provided in Table 1.2, Chapter 1, Vol. 2 of the 2006 IPCC Guidelines.
 Where the values fall outside of this range, additional information from the testing laboratory should be collected to justify the outcome or to conduct additional measurements.
-The laboratories used as sources of data for Options (1), (2), and (3) should have ISO 17025 accreditation or justify that they are able to comply with similar quality standards.
-Purpose of data Calculation of baseline and project emissions from fuel combustion
+The laboratories used as sources of data for Options

+(1), (2), and (3) should have ISO 17025 accreditation or justify that they are able to comply with similar quality standards.
+Purpose of data Calculation of baseline and project emissions from fuel combustion Calculation method Where used in the baseline, three years of historical records must be used.
+Baseline value must be the mean of the historical period.
+Comments None